chayan7/flashfold/README.md

 a focus on speed.
 It also provides a table of quality metrics for the predicted structures.

 - License: FlashFold is licensed under the MIT license
-- Language: Python3 ( > 3.9 )
+- Language: Python3 (> 3.9)
 - OS: Linux, macOS
-- OS-level Dependencies:
+- OS-level Dependencies (manual installation is not required, the built-in installation script will install these dependencies):
   - [LocalColabFold](https://github.com/YoshitakaMo/localcolabfold)
   - [HMMER Suite](http://eddylab.org/software/hmmer)
   - [CD-HIT](https://github.com/weizhongli/cdhit)